Initiatives at MRU

 MRU is once again a proud Bronze Sponsor of the Calgary Pride Parade.
 The primary motivation for MRU's 7th year of participation in the Calgary Pride Parade is to promote inclusion and a sense of community on our campus.
 Faculty, staff, students, administrators, family and friends of multiple and intersecting identities walk together in solidarity.

 We began entering the parade as part of our campus's Positive Space Initiative, a grassroots awareness and advocacy campus movement that has grown and evolved over the last 15 years to provide more formalized advocacy, awareness and education to the MRU campus community.
 It is also important to us to signal the broader Calgary community, particularly incoming students, young people (potential future students) and potential future colleagues, that a welcoming and inclusive learning and working community exists and awaits them.

 Our city, free from discrimination against gender identity, gender expression, and sexual orientation

-MRU Pride.
+Students who show leadership in support of LGBTQ communities are being recognized through a first-of-its-kind scholarship in southern Alberta.
 The Pride Scholarship (search for “Pride” on the page) awards $500 to two Mount Royal University students who are creating more inclusive spaces for people of diverse sexual orientations and gender identities.

 Dave Beninger started the scholarship, along with two fellow graduates of the University of Calgary.
 “This is a way of showing that universities - especially Mount Royal University - are really accepting and tolerant places,” said Beninger.
 As someone who identifies with LGBTQ communities, Beninger understands the importance of studying in a safe place.
 He sees the scholarship as a means of addressing the social and economic inequality experienced by marginalized sexual communities - in educational circles, as well as in broader society.